 If you’ve been the victim of medical negligence and want to claim compensation, read our guide.

 A guide to claiming compensation after an allergic reaction to peanuts.

 Our guide to claiming for the wrongful death of a loved one.

 Do I need to use local food allergy claims solicitors?

 It is not necessary for you to go out and use the solicitor that is based closest to where you live.
 Because much of the claims process can be handled via email, video call or phone call, it is unlikely that you’d need to see your food allergy claims solicitors face to face, unless you wanted to.
 Or, if your case went to court.
 In such cases a solicitor could travel to meet you or you could travel to meet them.
 Obviously with all the choice of law firms and solicitors out there across the UK, you might find making a decision difficult.
 We would advise you to strongly consider using a no win no fee solicitor for your claim.
 We would also advise you to check into whether they have any good independent reviews on review websites, as well as checking how many years of experience they’ve had and whether they are authorised and regulated by the Solicitors Regulation Authority.

 I suffered a food allergy in a hospital could food allergy claims solicitors help me?

 According to NHS Resolution, in 2020/2021 there was a significant amount of compensation paid out due to clinical negligence.
-You can see the sum in the graphic below.
+You can see the sum, which includes legal costs, in the graphic below.

 You could make a claim if you have notified a hospital of your food allergies and they have served you food that contains something you react to.
 If the allergen information they give you is incorrect, you could unknowingly consume an allergen.
 Or, if you’ve asked for an allergen free meal and they have ignored your request and not told you your meal contains allergens, you could claim for the ensuing allergic reaction.
 We could help you start such a claim.